By Terry Corbell

 All these developments occurred before the deadly Airbus A-310 accident in Russia that killed the crew and scores of passengers.
 Yes, Airbus appeared rather vulnerable.

-Since the 2006 column, the cost of jet fuel and the worldwide recession took a toll on air travel and cargo services, which adversely affected both airline manufacturers.
+Since the 2006 article, the cost of jet fuel and the worldwide recession took a toll on air travel and cargo services, which adversely affected both airline manufacturers.

 For example, Dubai-based Emirates airline stopped its using its Airbus 380s on flights to New York and replaced them with the smaller Boeing 777.

 Meanwhile, Boeing lost its sales throne in suffering from fewer orders while still pinning its hopes on its new 787.
-But the Dreamliner’s production has been postponed five times.
-The first delivery is now forecast for Q4 in 2010 – at best, a two-year delay for the aircraft.
+But the Dreamliner’s production was postponed countless times.
+Finally, the first delivery of just six 787s were made in 2012.
 In other words, it is the most-expensive and delayed aircraft in Boeing’s rich history.

 Other Boeing challenges:

 Add to the competitive mix – Aviation Industry Corp. of China (AVIC) – a competitor for Airbus and Boeing.
-AVIC is restructuring again as a single company.
-It will be listed on the Hong Kong stock exchange with about $22 billion in assets.
+AVIC restructured again as a single company.
 As China’s largest aircraft manufacturer, it also has one-fifth of Comac, Commercial Aircraft Corp. of China.
-In 2016, Comac plans a 150-seat jet for the marketplace.
+Comac has struggled to succeed with the ARJ21.

 So, it would be intriguing to peek at the strategic plans of Boeing and Airbus to see if they did a thorough forecast of all these developments.
 The positive and negative events illustrate how important it is to thoroughly explore all contingencies.
 That includes funding.
 The controversy over government funding has unnecessarily cost both sides valuable resources.

-And how can a smaller business capitalize on the Boeing-Airbus case study, and maximize performance with strategic planning?
+How can other companies capitalize on the Boeing-Airbus case study, and maximize performance with strategic planning?

 Strategic planning starts with a SWOT analysis: Analyzing your internal strengths, weaknesses along with your external opportunities and threats.